artificial-polyglot/arti/README.md

 * Greedy - Not actually a decoder, it just returns the highest probability result for each character.
-* Simple - A simple decoder
+* Simple - A bare bones decoder
 * Hotwords - A decoder that has access to known words in the target language, and attempts to return words in that language
 * Kenlm - A post processing language model that has the entire script being processed,